How-To-Check-When-a-Website-Was-Last-Updated

 Advanced Website Analysis with SEO Tools

-While the manual methods discussed in this article are effective for determining when a website was last updated, integrating a tool like SE Ranking can provide deeper insights.
+While the manual methods discussed in this article are effective for determining when a website was last updated, integrating a tool like Semrush can provide deeper insights.

-SE Ranking (or an alternative like Semrush or Ahrefs) goes beyond the basic update dates, offering a window into the SEO impacts of these updates.
+Semrush (or an alternative like Ahrefs) goes beyond the basic update dates, offering a window into the SEO impacts of these updates.

 • Tracking Update Effects: See how updates influence search rankings.